 - Certain kinds of birth control: Studies have found that women who are using birth control pills or an injectable form of birth control called depot-medroxyprogesterone acetate (DMPA or Depo-Provera®) have a slightly greater risk of breast cancer than women who have never used them.
 This risk seems to go back to normal over time once the pills are stopped.

 - Using hormone therapy after menopause: Taking estrogen and progesterone after menopause (sometimes called combined hormone therapy) increases the risk of getting breast cancer.
 This risk seems to go back to normal over time once the hormones are stopped.
-For more information about this, see our document Menopausal Hormone Therapy.
+For more information about this, see Menopausal Hormone Therapy.

 - Not breastfeeding: Some studies have shown that breastfeeding slightly lowers breast cancer risk, especially if breastfeeding lasts 1½ to 2 years.